icerpc/icerpc-csharp/README.md

 This modularity and extensibility is everywhere in IceRPC.
 You can easily implement a new duplex or multiplexed transport and then plug it in IceRPC.
 All the transport interfaces are public and fully documented.

-And you can use IceRPC with a [DI container][icerpc-with-di]--or not.
+And you can use IceRPC with a [DI container][icerpc-with-di]—or not.
 It's all opt-in.

 ## Slice